-• Severe, persistent or bloody diarrhoea (which may be associated with stomach pain or fever).
-This is an uncommon side effect which may occur during or after completing treatment with antibiotics and can be a sign of serious bowel inflammation or pseudomembranous colitis.
+- Severe, persistent or bloody diarrhoea (which may be associated with stomach pain or fever).
+This is an uncommon side effect which may occur during or after completing treatment with antibiotics and can be a sign of serious bowel inflammation or pseudomembranous colitis. - fluid retention causing swelling in your legs, ankles or feet, shortness of breath or nausea - Signs of a severe allergic reaction such as sudden wheeziness, difficulty in breathing, dizziness, swelling of the eyelids or face or lips or throat or tongue, rash or itching (especially affecting the whole body).

-- Signs of a severe allergic reaction such as sudden wheeziness, difficulty in breathing, dizziness, swelling of the eyelids or face or lips or throat or tongue, rash or itching (especially affecting the whole body). - blistering and peeling of large areas of skin, fever, cough, feeling unwell and swelling of the gums, tongue or lips. - yellowing of the skin and whites of the eyes (jaundice). - Potentially life threatening skin rashes: - a widespread rash with blistering and peeling of large areas of skin, particularly around the mouth, nose, eyes or genitals, known as Stevens-Johnson syndrome, or a more severe form with extensive peeling of the skin (more than 30% of the body surface) known as toxic epidermal necrolysis, - a rare skin eruption that is characterised by the rapid appearance of areas of red skin studded with small pustules (small blisters filled with white/yellow fluid) (Acute Generalised Exanthematous Pustulosis (AGEP), - skin rash, which may blister, and looks like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge erythema multiforme), - widespread red skin rash with small pus-containing blisters (bullous exfoliative dermatitis), - fever, swollen lymph nodes or skin rash, these may be symptoms of a condition known as DRESS (Drug reaction with eosinophilia and systemic symptoms) and can be severe and life-threatening.
+- blistering and peeling of large areas of skin, fever, cough, feeling unwell and swelling of the gums, tongue or lips. - yellowing of the skin and whites of the eyes (jaundice). - Potentially life threatening skin rashes: - a widespread rash with blistering and peeling of large areas of skin, particularly around the mouth, nose, eyes or genitals, known as Stevens-Johnson syndrome, or a more severe form with extensive peeling of the skin (more than 30% of the body surface) known as toxic epidermal necrolysis, - a rare skin eruption that is characterised by the rapid appearance of areas of red skin studded with small pustules (small blisters filled with white/yellow fluid) (Acute Generalised Exanthematous Pustulosis (AGEP), - skin rash, which may blister, and looks like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge erythema multiforme), - widespread red skin rash with small pus-containing blisters (bullous exfoliative dermatitis), - fever, swollen lymph nodes or skin rash, these may be symptoms of a condition known as DRESS (Drug reaction with eosinophilia and systemic symptoms) and can be severe and life-threatening.